-We then put caulking on the seems between the baseboards and the walls.
+We then put caulking on the seams between the baseboards and the walls.
 You really don’t require a lot of caulking, just a small bead around the seams goes a long way.
-Then smooth over it with your finger.
+Then smooth over it with your finger to remove the excess.

-The room feels so open now, and installing a wall treatment is great for re-sale value, especially if your master bedroom is a little on the smaller side, the vertical and horizontal lines from the batten wall really opened the space up.
+Our room now feels so open, and installing a wall treatment is great for resale value, especially if your master bedroom is a little on the smaller side, the vertical and horizontal lines from the batten wall really opened the space up.
 I now want to install board and batten accent walls all over the house!